 For analysts and practitioners of irregular warfare and resistance doctrine, Belarus’s ghost unions offer an important case study in strategic invisibility.

 This model is particularly valuable in repressive regimes with high surveillance capabilities.
-Where marches are suicidal and strikes are suicidal, ghost unions offer a third path: constant, undetectable friction.
+Where marches invite mass arrest and strikes invite criminal prosecution, ghost unions offer a third path: constant, undetectable friction.

-They also illustrate the utility of economic sabotage as a form of resistance.
-When done with care, such tactics can wear down an authoritarian system’s legitimacy and operational capacity without triggering violent reprisals or international condemnation.
+They also illustrate the utility of economic sabotage as a form of subversion.
+When executed with care, such tactics can wear down an authoritarian system’s legitimacy and operational capacity without triggering violent reprisals or international condemnation.
+The Cyber Partisans’ approach — maintaining long-term access to state networks while exercising restraint in their use — demonstrates how digital and physical resistance can operate on parallel tracks within the same strategic framework.

 As future resistance movements emerge in post-Soviet or similarly repressive environments, the Belarusian model may well become a foundational reference.